-• A corporation that uses the economic-activity limitation and the profit split method to allocate income from intangible property, or
+• A corporation that uses the economic-activity limitation and the profit split method to allocate income from intangible property or

-• A corporation that elects the reduced credit (percentage limitation).
+• A corporation that claims the percentage limitation (reduced credit).

 Note: Do not take any deduction for possession income taxes into account in Part II when figuring the section 936 credit or when figuring the amount of the allowable deduction for possession income taxes.